 iSCSI Components: Initiator and Target

-An iSCSI setup has two main components – the iSCSI initiator and the ISCSI target that communicate with each other to enable data transfer:
+An iSCSI setup has two main components – the iSCSI initiator and the iSCSI target that communicate with each other to enable data transfer:

 iSCSI Performance